michellab/fes-ml/README.md

 np.save("U_kln_mm_sol.npy", np.asarray(U_kln))
 ```

 Alternatively, only one intermediate can be run at a time, allowing for easy parallelisation of the calculations by concurrently running multiple scripts.
-For example, to run window 6, use the following:
+For example, to run window 6, use the following commands:

 ```python
 # Sample 1000 times every ps (i.e., 1 ns of simulation per state)